superfliege/pi-midi-velocity-curve-changer/README.md

 ## Description
 This little python script will adjust the midi velocity curve from your keyboard to fix velocity issues if your keyboard does not handle the velocity well.
 Setup is like: Keyboard -> USB -> Rasbperry PI -> USB to Midi -> Midi In from your Synthesizer / MPC.
+Bug reports and suggestions for improvement are welcome.
+Please feel free to create pull requests here as well.

 I had the following problem:
 I have a Native Instruments KOMPLETE KONTROL A49 keyboard and an MPC ONE.